linpengcheng/PurefunctionPipelineDataflow/README.md

   which is suitable for this scene.

 - Lifecycle management:
-  Chinese algorithm for thousands of years:
+  Algorithms derived from Chinese myths that have been circulating for thousands of years:
   The book of life and death in hell

   - Warehouse (Database): The book of life and death in hell,